ActuallyFro/Scan-Redact-OCR/README.md

 - **SANE errors:** Check that your scanner is SANE-compatible.
 Run `scanimage -L` to verify.

+- **HP Scanner "Operation not supported" error:** Use the HP-optimized script (Option 3) which uses native HP tools instead of generic SANE interfaces.

 - **Image alignment issues:** Make sure your redaction overlays match the exact dimensions of your scanned forms (8.5" x 11").

 ## Additional Notes